oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 ![ORAS workflow](oras-0.14-and-future/Screenshot_1.png)

-> Note: we will use MAR (Microsoft Artifact Registry) and ACR (Azure Container Registry) for demonstation purpose only.
+> Note: we will use MAR (Microsoft Artifact Registry) and ACR (Azure Container Registry) for demonstration purpose only.
 There will be another [blog posts](https://github.com/oras-project/oras-www/issues/54) to demonstrate how to use ORAS with Amazon ECR and Google GAR soon.

 ## Install ORAS 0.14